Ylianst/MeshCentral/docs/docs/install/index.md

 }
 ```

-If you start with the default config.json created by MeshCentral, you will need to remove some “_” characters in front of settings, mongodb and wanonly.
-You can also add a “_” to other values.
-For details on all of the config.json options, including the “WANonly” option, refer to the MeshCentral User’s Guide.
+If you start with the default config.json created by MeshCentral, you will need to remove some `_` characters in front of settings, mongodb and wanonly.
+You can also add a `_` to other values.
+For details on all of the config.json options, including the `WANonly` option, refer to the MeshCentral User’s Guide.

 You can then save the config.json file and run MeshCentral again.
 This time, you don’t need to specify the certificate name.
 You just need to run it like this: